Jeunese/jeunese.github.io/docs/get-started.md

 * Be findable, searchable, and discoverable.
 * Have a logical structure, hierarchy, and flow that are easy to follow.
 * Avoid big blocks of text and pages that are saturated content.
-* Make processes and steps clear.
-* Link to other resources and avoid duplicating content.
 * Use simple and [plain English](/style-guide?id=use-plain-english) where-ever possible.

 For more writing guidelines for product documentation, see [Writing product documentation](/technical-writing?id=writing-product-documentation) in the **Technical Writing Guidelines** article.